Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Results

-The term $d{\bf h}=\left.\frac{d{\bf F}}{d{\bf h}}\right|_{\bf h=h^\ast}$ is a Jacobian matrix near corresponding fixed point $x^\ast$ which determines the characteristics of the landscape of neural dynamics(\cite{NEURIPS2019_5f5d4720}).
-The term $dW$, on the other hand, corresponds to the fluctuation of the input.
-It is conceivable that the mechanism underlies sampling-based inference is a combination of effects from these two terms.
+The term $d{\bf h}=\left.\frac{d{\bf F}}{d{\bf h}}\right|_{\bf h=h^\ast}$ represents a Jacobian matrix near the corresponding fixed point ${\bf h}^\ast$, which determines the characteristics of the landscape of neural dynamics \citep{NEURIPS2019_5f5d4720}.
+Meanwhile, the term $dW$ corresponds to the fluctuation of the input signal.
+It is conceivable that the mechanism underlying sampling-based inference in the RNN is a combination of effects from these two terms.